RobertoFreireDev/interview-preparation/README.md

 ## Threads

+- Threads points to code/function in memory.
-- Threads are a way to inform the OS that specific parts of a program can be executed concurrently (Multiple threads can point to same function)
+- Threads are a way to inform the OS that specific parts of a program can be executed concurrently (note: multiple threads can point to same function)
 - Thread is a lightweight version of a process, easier and faster to create
-- Threads points to code/function in memory.

-## Multithreading
+## Multithreading and Parallel

-True Multithreading: The kernel can schedule multiple threads across different processors in a multi-core system.
+Parallel execution occurs when the operating system kernel schedules multiple threads to run simultaneously on different CPU cores in a multi-core system.
+In this case, threads make progress at the same time, achieving true parallelism.

-If one thread blocks (e.g., waiting for I/O), the kernel can switch to another thread.
+Multithreading refers to a program being composed of multiple threads of execution.
+Multithreading can exist on both single-core and multi-core systems.
+On a single-core CPU, multithreading provides concurrency, where threads take turns executing via CPU time-slicing, giving the illusion of simultaneous execution.
+On a multi-core CPU, multithreading may result in true parallel execution when threads run on different cores.

 links/videos: